Americans in Costa Rica

 Americans in Costa Rica consists of immigrants and expatriates from the United States to Costa Rica, mostly retirees.
 According to the U.S. State Department, about 70,000 Americans live in the country.

+The buildup for World War II led to a significant migration of Americans to Costa Rica.
+During this period, Elizabeth Robinson Oreamuno established the USA Woman's Club of Costa Rica which still exists today, albeit with a broader membership.

-American retirees, many of whom are Baby boomers, flocked to Costa Rica’s tropical beaches to retire as they’re drawn to its biodiversity, the political stability, and its relative low cost health care.
+Later, American retirees, many of whom are baby boomers, flocked to Costa Rica’s tropical beaches to retire as they’re drawn to its biodiversity, the political stability, and its relative low cost health care.
 The number of Americans who collect their Social Security checks in Costa Rica has jumped 67% since 2002.

-Many Americans have also purchased vacation homes rather than moving lock, stock and barrel, leaving the U.S. behind.
-They intend to retire in Costa Rica in five years or so and are using the rental income to pay off the property in the interim.
+Many Americans also purchase vacation homes and, rather than leave the U.S. entirely behind, use the rental income to pay off the property in the interim and then retire to Costa Rica at a later date.